enchant97/frameworks_and_languages_module/technical_report.md

 - [MongoDB Atlas](https://www.mongodb.com/atlas)

 ### Login Provider (auth0)
 An external login provider/system will allow the handling of user accounts and user login.
 Using a service such as auth0 can increase security as it has been certified for compliance by third-party security professionals.
-Using a login provider also allows for integrations with other login services such as a Google login, this can make it easier for user to sign-up without entering different credentials.
+Using a login provider also allows for integrations with other login services such as a Google login, this can make it easier for a user to sign-up without entering different credentials.
 It also supports MFA which can further secure user accounts without needing any extra code to be written.

 - [auth0](https://auth0.com/)